kitnil/awesome/README.md

 ## Agda

 - [cedille](https://github.com/cedille/cedille) - Cedille, a dependently typed programming languages based on the Calculus of Dependent Lambda Eliminations

+## AppleScript

+- [emacs-grammarly](https://github.com/mmagnus/emacs-grammarly) - an Emacs extension to send a text to/from Grammarly

 ## Arc